-You could see the NZ Ministry of Health healthy eating tips and the four food groups by them here.
+You can see the NZ Ministry of Health healthy eating tips and the four food groups by them here.

 What are the benefits of portioned controlled meals?

 - Weight loss – High-calorie food with less or no physical activity leads to weight gain and if we are consuming high-calorie food regularly there are high chances of us being overweight.
-Eating limited food helps us in reducing more than required calorie intake which helps us in losing weight or maintain a healthy weight.
+Keeping portions small helps us consume only our required daily calorie intake, making it easier to maintain a healthy weight.

-- Better Digestion – With portion-controlled meals, the digestive system is not overloaded.
-It also helps in preventing indigestion and discomfort caused by eating large portions.
+- Better digestion – With portion-controlled meals, the digestive system is not overloaded.
+It also aids in preventing indigestion.

 - Balanced sugar level – Improper eating increases the risk of high blood sugar level.
 This can lead to insulin resistance.
-Small meals help in controlling those glucose level and help the body to function properly.
+Small meals help in controlling glucose levels and helps the body to function properly.